openstack/contributor-guide/doc/source/operators/participate.rst

 in the :ref:`irc-channels` section of the IRC page.

-In the :ref:`setup-irc` section of this guide, there are instructions on how to setup a desktop client and register your irc nickname so that you can join these channels.
+In the :ref:`setup-irc` section of this guide, there are instructions on how to set up a desktop client and register your irc nickname so that you can join these channels.

 .. _ops-meetup: